juschan/gi_seminar_kl_2019/README.md

 * Wearables and monitoring of health - lack of protection/privacy of user health data(pp 246-248)

+### Cybersecurity

+* NotPetya's impact on Merck, and the court case with its insurers whether this counts as an 'act of war'.
+[Bloomberg, 3 Dec 2019](https://www.bloomberg.com/news/features/2019-12-03/merck-cyberattack-s-1-3-billion-question-was-it-an-act-of-war)

 ### Payments

 * Chinese central bank approves licence for PayPal to provide domestic and cross border web and mobile payments services in China by end 2019.
 [FT, 27 Oct 2019]